 We also practice Open Book Management, meaning that we share the exact details of our Balance Sheet and P&L Statement with our entire team in real-time, ensuring that our staff has the data they need to treat the business as if it were their own.

 Our team members work from home and choose their own hours, allowing them to make time for family, recreation, vacations, or anything that is important to them.

 Every full-time team member gets 10 company-wide holidays per year as well as 20 paid time off days intended to be used for vacations.
 Go have fun.
 Don’t work all the time.

 Our team members also work hard, are constantly learning, and accomplish a ton for the company in the time that they are working.

-Our team spends at least 18 days together face-to-face per year at six in-person meetings spread out through the year and hosted all over the country.
+Our team spends at least 12 days together face-to-face per year at four to six in-person meetings spread out through the year and hosted all over the country.
 We try to do these meetings in cities that are fun to visit.
 In the last few years, we’ve been to Austin, Orlando, Minneapolis, San Diego, Las Vegas, New York City, Detroit, and Fort Lauderdale.

 You’ll create a more dynamic set of Services Agreements and Amendments, as well as a set of internal procedures for how we handle requests to negotiate the various points.